 So what kind of interactions can fuel a Facebook retargeting ad strategy?

-For help from an expert Facebook ads agency please get in touch for a free consultation.
+For help from an expert Facebook advertising agency please get in touch for a free consultation.

 How do retargeting campaigns work?